 Green Monster #5

-Well, not completely.
-I have been testing out (quite a few) recipes so far this school year–no, I’m not the typical college student who parties every weekend!
-I’d rather make some yummy goodies for my dorm roomies and for you (virtually, though).
-Sadly, only 1 of 4 trials actually turned out well).
+I have been testing out (quite a few) recipes lately.
+Sadly, only ONE of FOUR trials actually turned out well.
 Here is a preview!

 Maple Cinnamon Krispy Treats

 Mmmm… these were delicious!
 So sweet, so moist, and so maple-y!
 Unfortunately, my hope of it becoming a cupcake was shattered when it cooled and had taken on the role as “muffin.”
-They were amazing, however, I may have lost my recipe…..
+They were amazing, however, I lost the recipe.
+UGH!

 Green Monster #5

-I was going to go running the day I made this smoothie, so I knew I needed more carbs and calories than usual.
 What better way to jumpstart your morning than a healthy, delicious green smoothie?
-The oats provided a nice creamy texture, and the peach jam added a lot of (natural) sweetness, rather than a bunch of useless sugar.
-I loved how thick it was… I love milkshakes (used to, rather, now that I don’t eat store-bought, fatty and sugar-loaded ice cream), so anything close to it is perfect for me!
+The oats provided a nice creamy texture, and the peach jam added a lot of natural sweetness, rather than a bunch of useless sugar.
+I loved how thick it was.
+I love milkshakes (used to, rather, now that I don’t eat store-bought, sugar-laden ice cream), so anything close to it is perfect for me!

 - 1 cup Unsweetened Applesauce